-Even so, Hoffman remains a questionable Hall of Fame candidate to those who discount the value of this statistic.
-However, there is something to be said for such a reliable closer.
+There is something to be said for such a reliable closer.
 Hoffman converted nearly 89 percent of his saves over the course of his 18-year career, ranking third out of the 50 closers with the most saves, behind only Rivera and Joe Nathan.

-Hoffman's life story is an inspiring one.
-Trevor William Hoffman was born on October 13, 1967, in Bellflower, California.
+Hoffman's life story is truly an inspiring one.
+Trevor William Hoffman was born on October 13, 1967 in Bellflower, California.
 As an infant of only six weeks, he had to have a kidney removed because of an arterial blockage.
 Because of this, Hoffman was unable to participate in certain sports that he was interested in as a kid, like wrestling and football.
-Today, Hoffman does a lot of charity work to help kids with similar kidney diseases.
-In 2005, these efforts were a big factor in his winning the Hutch Award, presented annually to the baseball player best displaying “honor, courage and dedication to baseball both on and off the field.”1
+Now, Hoffman does a lot of charity work to help kids with similar kidney diseases.
+In 2005, these efforts were a big factor in winning the Hutch Award, presented annually to the baseball player best displaying “honor, courage and dedication to baseball both on and off the field.”1

 From the limited athletic options left available to him, Hoffman decided to try baseball.
 He was introduced to the game early by his father.
 In addition to working at the post office, Ed Hoffman was an usher at California Angels games, and he would often bring young Trevor along to see the team play.
 Trevor’s mother, Mikki, was a ballerina.
 She and Ed met in her homeland, England.
 Ed was originally a singer, and he continued to pursue his musical career for some years until he decided to quit traveling and stay with his family.
-At Anaheim Stadium, he became known as “The Singing Usher,” and he performed the national anthem before games on various occasions.2
+At Anaheim Stadium, he became known as “The Singing Usher” — he performed the national anthem before games on various occasions.2

 Trevor was the third of three children in the family, all boys.
 The oldest was named Greg; middle brother Glenn was an infielder in the major leagues for nine seasons (1980-87; 1989).
 Glenn also managed the Los Angeles Dodgers for much of 1998 and has since been a coach for that team (1999-2005) and the club for which Trevor starred, the San Diego Padres (2006-15).